NateFerrero/nginxify/README.md

 ## Usage

 Create a file called `.nginx` in your user home directory (/home/username), and populate according to the following JSON.
-Each user can have their own `.nginx` file, and they will be merged in the order returned by the `glob` package in python.
+Each user can have their own `.nginx` file, and they will be merged in the order returned by the `glob` package in Python.

 ```js
 {